Dr. Leo Taylor

 Biography:

-Dr. Taylor serves as an educator and consultant for CFAES, university, and broader community.
-In addition to his work at Ohio State he delivers local, national, and international workshops on salient diversity, equity, and inclusion topics.
-He is frequently sought after for consultations on issues such as inclusive and equitable hiring practices, gender identity, pronouns, and implicit bias.
-Leo was born and raised in Muncie, IN and received his B.S. (psychology) and M.S. (biology) from Ball State University.
+Leo Taylor was born and raised in Muncie, IN and received his B.S. (psychology) and M.S. (biology) from Ball State University.
 He received his PhD in entomology from Cornell University.
-Leo has delivered hundreds of workshops, webinars, conference presentations, guest lectures, and keynote addresses on a variety of DEI topics with a specialty in queer and transgender cultural competencies.
-Leo’s praxis is rooted in the conviction that modeling vulnerability and embodying radical authenticity is an impactful way to help others feel personally connected to social justice work.
+Leo has delivered hundreds of workshops, webinars, conference presentations, guest lectures, and keynote addresses on a variety of DEI topics with a specialty in transgender allyship development and self-empowerment.
+Leo's lived experience as a queer, disabled, neurodivergent transman inspires his conviction that modeling vulnerability and embodying joyful authenticity is an effective way to help others feel personally connected to social justice work.
 Leo is passionate about issues affecting people who are women, LGBTQ+, BIPOC, living with HIV, and those struggling with the unwarranted stigma associated with pathologized neurodivergence.
-In addition to his professional work, Leo has served as a life coach, mentor, and support group facilitator for graduate students and individuals from some of the most marginalized populations
+In addition to his professional work, Leo has served as a life coach, mentor, and support group facilitator for graduate students and individuals from some of the most marginalized populations.